tum-pbs/game-physics-template/guide.md

 And Open the folder in VsCode (Chose Open Folder... when launching VsCode and browse to the folder you cloned the repository into).

 After doing this you should see a drop down by the CMake extension asking for a _kit_, which is a combination of compiler and build system, where you can pick which compiler you want to use.
-For Windows choose Visual Studio Community Release with either amd64_x86 or x86_amd64 in the name:
+For Windows choose Visual Studio Community Release with x86_amd64 in the name or pick [Unspecified] to let CMake figure it out (should you get some strange linker errors pick the x86_amd64 one manually and make sure to not use the amd64_x86 as this can lead to issues on some systems):

 ![alt text](https://github.com/user-attachments/assets/64d42b7e-009f-4776-a0e7-3b93dee80af6)